UM Small Groups

-Monday, March 3 // Door at 7 PM // Show at 7:30 PM // Free and Open to the Public!
-Join the UM Small Group program for an evening of jazz standards, contemporary tunes and originals from the University of Montana musicians as they prepare for the 45th Annual UM Buddy DeFranco Jazz Festival.
+Monday, April 21 // Door at 7 PM // Show at 7:30 PM // Free and Open to the Public!
+Join the UM Small Group program for an evening of jazz standards, contemporary tunes and originals from the University of Montana musicians as they complete their 2024-25 musical journey.

 Privacy Policy